/now

 Modern Software Engineering - by Dave Farley

-Dave Farley's "Modern Software Engineering" challenges the status quo of software development practices.
+Dave Farley's "Modern Software Engineering" focuses on continuous delivery, feedback loops, and system-level improvement.
 This book is a testament to continuous improvement and adaptability in the face of the fast-paced tech world...